 “Hey, Hancock, glad you could make it.”
 She looped her arm through his and guided him to the edge of the roof, in the opposite corner from her old man and away from the crowd.
 “How’s the alley?”

+She meant Hangman’s Alley, the downtown settlement she’d asked him to look after.
 “Doing good.
 The medical center needs supplies.
 We get a lotta messed up folks passing through.”